yunncheng/OmniAID/README.md

 > * **OmniAID-DINO v2 (Recommended)** leverages the DINOv3 ViT-L/16 backbone.
 It delivers the strongest in-the-wild generalization in our tests, at the cost of **~1.5× slower inference** than the CLIP variant (with a similar slowdown in training).
 > * **OmniAID v2 (Recommended)** uses the CLIP-ViT-L/14@336px backbone.
 It offers excellent in-the-wild generalization at faster inference, making it the preferred choice for throughput-sensitive deployments.
 > * **OmniAID-GenImage** is trained on the standard academic GenImage-SD v1.4 benchmark.
 Use it to reproduce the paper's reported numbers and for fair comparison with prior baselines.
 > * v2 is the current recommended release.
-Compared to v1, v2 uses more robust data augmentation and updated training data, yielding better in-the-wild generalization. v1 weights remain hosted for backwards compatibility and paper-number reproduction.
+Compared to v1, v2 uses more robust data augmentation, yielding better in-the-wild generalization. v1 weights remain hosted for backwards compatibility and paper-number reproduction.